 There seems to be no clarity on the stages.
 Every hiker seems to hike his or her own Via Dinarica route.
 No one has hiked the entire trail yet and/or documented it.
-On the Via Dinarica website the blogs contain little concrete or detailed information on the trail.
+On the Via Dinarica website, the blogs contain little concrete or detailed information on the trail.
 Their Outdooractive logged hikes seem to be circular walks or day trips to summits that could be party merged.
-And while looking for hiking maps of Bosnia Herzegovina you only find military maps with a 1:50000 scale, dating from 1996.
+And while looking for hiking maps of Bosnia and Herzegovina you only find military maps with a 1:50000 scale, dating from 1996.

 My journey of a lifetime seemed to turn into a mission impossible.

 The most obvious solution would be to hike “a” Via Dinarica instead of the one and only.
-I could than share my information on preparation and route to lure impatient hikers to the Balkans.
+I could then share my information on preparation and route to lure impatient hikers to the Balkans.
 To me the experience, the journey, is more important than the achievement itself.

-The less obvious route would be to fly to Sarajevo where the Via Dinarica team is working on their ever growing project.
-If I really want to contribute it might be worth while to discover everything that’s happening behind the scenes.
-That’s why I accepted their invitation and I am getting on a plane tomorrow!
+The less obvious route would be to fly to Sarajevo, where the Via Dinarica team is working on their ever-growing project.
+If I really want to contribute, it might be worthwhile to discover everything that’s happening behind the scenes.
+That’s why I accepted their invitation, and I am getting on a plane tomorrow!